DylanLRPollock/Monkey-Head-Project/README.md

 ## 📖 License

-This project is open-source under the **MIT License**, allowing free use, modification, and redistribution.
+This project is open-source under the **GNU General Public License v3.0 (GPL-3.0)**, allowing free use, modification, and redistribution under its terms.

 ---